Code-Institute-Submissions/Madebybrown-MazeAdventure.com/README.md

 ### Future Features
 - Expanding the storyline
 - Placing more weapons and monsters around the game
-- Using mini games to escape situations
+- Using mini-games to escape situations

 ## Testing
 I have manually tested the project by: